 After the cake has completely cooled, place one of the layers on a cake board or a plate.
 If the cake layer is a little domed, use a serrated knife to level the top of the cake.
 Save the cake scraps for snacking.

-Add the buttercream to the cake layer and spread evenly across the cake layer.
+Add the buttercream to the cake layer and spread it evenly across the cake layer.
 Place the second cake layer on top - making sure the edges of the top and bottom are lined up.

 Frequently Asked Questions